alexfernandez/alexfernandez.github.io/2017/build-your-own-devops-infrastructure.md

 so you install Jenkins somewhere and...
 What now exactly?

+A basic principle of DevOps is:

-The foundational idea of DevOps is to treat infrastructure as code.
+> Treat infrastructure as code.

 You write code to manage servers, monitor services and automate all sysadmin-related tasks.